 If you want to protect your assets from the nursing home, there are some good ways to do it with good advice from a qualified elder law attorney.
-But gifting the assets away at $14,000 per year is generally not the way to do it.
+But gifting the assets away at $15,000 per year is generally not the way to do it.
 Giving assets away should be done in a lump sum in certain scenarios, and if you want to try to protect money from the nursing home, would generally be done to an irrevocable asset protection trust.
 If your mom or dad is already in the nursing home, there are legal ways to protect assets and also to do Medicaid spend down planning.

 Importantly, you should seek help from a qualified elder law attorney if you want to protect assets.
 Sign up for a free seminar on Medicaid, VA and asset protection planning if you want to learn more.